 Before you take the test

+Don't be discouraged by a low score.
+You can change it!
 Remember, we are still alive and the great thing about being alive is we can take responsibility and change our lives.
-Before you tart, we would like to ask you a favor.
+Before you begin, we would like to ask you a favor.
 Take a deep breath….

 Gather your resolve…